Priyankagautam08/portfolio/README.md

 **Data Science Analyst | Accenture Applied Intelligence**
 _Gurugram, India_
 _Sep 2021 – July 2022_
-- **Workforce Planning & Optimization Strategy:** Developed an automated tool to optimize workforce by analyzing job roles, hiring patterns, and market trends.
+- **Workforce Planning & Optimization Strategy:** Worked on an automated tool to optimize the workforce by analyzing job roles, hiring patterns, and market trends.
 Used Python, NLP, data analytics, machine learning, and Power BI for workflow planning.
 - **New Workforce Strategy:** Contributed to research on task categorization and intelligent augmentation, providing AI/ML and Python support.

 **Data Science Consultant | Eclerx Service Ltd.**